Skip to main content

 • Hyperactivity and agitation (rare paradoxical effects)

-Allow your feline friend to rest as necessary and provide constant access to fresh, clean water.
-If your cat seems to be spending more time in the litter box or if you notice any changes to their stool, contact your veterinarian for advice.
-If you're concerned about changes to your cat’s appetite or if they are gaining or losing weight, consult with your veterinarian.
+If your cat seems to be spending more time in the litter box or if you notice any changes to their poop, contact your veterinarian for advice.
+You should also reach out to your vet if you're concerned about changes in your cat’s appetite or if they are gaining or losing weight.

 What are the most serious risks of amitriptyline in cats?

-Signs of serious side effects of amitriptyline in cats include:
+Signs of an amitriptyline overdose in cats include:

 • Vomiting